adrianwyard/jwplayer-enhancements/README.md

 ## Implementation
 RSS support with start and duration times will need to be added using the [_JW Player 8 API_](https://developer.jwplayer.com/jwplayer/docs/jw8-javascript-api-reference).

-I plan to switch video hosting to jwplayer.com from _AWS_ as the conversion to `HLS` is easier.
+I plan to switch (most of the) video hosting to jwplayer.com from _AWS_ as the conversion to `HLS` is easier.

 The repo includes a representative test rss file: testrss-dvh.xml that can be used to test the conversion.